-- i) Quiet hours are observed in all residence halls and apartments during the following times: Sunday-Thursday 10 p.m. to 10 am.; Friday and Saturday 12 a.m. to 10 a.m.
-Residents cannot change these hours - ii) Extended quiet hours (24 hrs.) occur during mid-term and finals periods.
+- i) Quiet hours are observed in all residence halls, Avoca Apartments, McCombs, and Watson Loft, during the following times: Sunday-Thursday 10 p.m. to 10 am.; Friday and Saturday 12 a.m. to 10 a.m.
+Residents cannot change these hours. - ii) Extended quiet hours (24 hrs) occur during mid-term and finals periods.
 Violations of quiet hours may result in sanctions. - iii) Negatively affecting other members of your living community with noisy activities may be subjected to a disciplinary process. - iv) Courtesy hours are always in effect.
-Courtesy hours mean that a resident has the right to an environment conducive to learning and if something is impeding in that environment, they have the right to request for the behavior to stop.
+Courtesy hours means that a resident has the right to an environment conducive to learning and if something is impeding in that environment, they have the right to request for the behavior to stop.